YiFei2/tp/docs/UserGuide.md

 Format: `unarchive MEETING_INDEX`

-* Unarchives the meeting at the specified `MEETING_INDEX`.
 * `MEETING_INDEX` refers to the index number shown in your currently displayed meetings list.
 * `MEETING_INDEX` **must be a positive integer** 1, 2, 3, …​
 Examples:
 * `unarchive 2` unarchives 2nd meeting in the archive meeting list.
-* `unarchive -2` returns an error for invalid input as 0 is not a positive integer.
+* `unarchive -2` returns an error for invalid input as -2 is not a positive integer.

 <div style="text-align: right"> <a href="#table-of-contents">Back to top  </a> </div>